Complete Matched Asymptotic Expansions for Velocity Statistics in Turbulent Channels: The stream-wise normal stress

 Subtracting the order $\mathcal{O}(\Reytau^{-1/4})$ of equation (\ref{uu025}) from the DNS yields the leading order of the inner expansion $\langle uu\rangle_{in, 0}$, shown in figure \ref{Fig4}.
 The large majority of data are seen to collapse very nicely onto the sum of exponentials

-where the coefficients of $y$ to $y^4$ in the last exponential (\ref{uu03}) are determined such as to produce the best fit Taylor expansion $(1/4)\,y^2$ about the wall for $\langle uu\rangle_{in, 0}$.
+where the coefficients of $y$ to $y^4$ in the last exponential (\ref{uu03}) are determined such as to produce the best fit Taylor expansion of $\langle uu\rangle_{in, 0}$ about the wall, starting with $(1/4)\,y^2$.

-The description of the damped oscillations of $\langle uu\rangle_{in, 0}$ in terms of simple exponentials finally provides a straightforward characterization of their spatial scales by the coefficients in the exponents: The first two exponentials (\ref{uu01}-\ref{uu02}) yield scales of $(0.005)^{-1} = 200$ and $(0.05)^{-1} = 20$.
+The new description of the damped oscillations of $\langle uu\rangle_{in, 0}$ in terms of simple exponentials has the unique advantage of providing a straightforward characterization of the spatial scales associated with each oscillation by the coefficients in the exponents: The first two exponentials (\ref{uu01}-\ref{uu02}) yield scales of $(0.005)^{-1} = 200$ and $(0.05)^{-1} = 20$ inner units.
 Since the last exponential (\ref{uu03}) has a complicated argument, constrained to produce the best fit Taylor expansion, the shortest scale is taken to be the intersection of the Taylor expansion with the asymptotic value 10.6 of $\langle uu\rangle_{in, 0}$ (equ. \ref{uu01}), i.e. $(4 \times 10.6)^{1/2} \approxeq 6.5$, which is of the order of the viscous sublayer thickness.
 This sequence of length scales will be compared in the final section \ref{sec7} to the sequence of scales characterizing the spatial oscillations of the MVP indicator function educed in section \ref{sec6}.